Friday, October 31, 2025

 Restrictions on night driving and passengers

-Alabama intermediate license restrictions serve to reduce risk for the new drivers.
+Alabama intermediate license restrictions serve to reduce the risk for new drivers.
 The regulations are:

-1. First six months: One passenger excluding parents, guardians by law, or relatives
+1. First six months: One passenger, excluding parents, guardians by law, or relatives

 Restrictions are enforced absolutely.
 Offenses can lead to punishment, suspension, or extension of the banned hours.